Natural Treatment Options for Attention Deficit Disorder

-Attention deficit hyperactivity disorder (ADHD) is a very common condition which affects approximately 3-5% of the population based on current estimates.
-Inattention and distractibility are two features of this condition which may occur with or without hyperactivity.
+Attention deficit hyperactivity disorder (ADHD) is a very common condition that affects approximately 3-5% of the population based on current estimates.
+Inattention and distractibility are two features of this condition that may occur with or without hyperactivity.

 For those who suffer from this common condition, it causes significant social or academic impairment.
 Further estimates suggest that it is far more common in boys than in girls.
 Typical ratios suggest that it is actually 3-5 times more common in boys.

 Proper diagnosis and treatment are tremendously important for those who have this condition.
 Those diagnosed with ADHD are at risk for substance abuse disorders later on in life.
 There is a strong familial component to ADHD as well.

 One interesting story of the importance of proper treatment for this condition involved a classmate of mine during medical school.
 After high school, he went on to work as a delivery man for a number of years.
 Later on, he was diagnosed with ADHD as an adult and received appropriate treatment which enabled him to enroll in a university.
 Today, he’s working as a successful radiologist.

 Natural Treatment Options?